Clowenp/Chess/README.md

-# CS246Chess
-Chess Project for CS246
+# Chess with Computer Bots

 ## Supports:
 - Normal Piece Moves for all Types of Pieces (Pawn, Rook, Knight, Bishop, Queen, King)